From An Upper Cervical Chiropractic Perspective

 If your condition is caused by repetitive trauma to the pudendal nerve (cycling, gymnastics, climbing, or any forms of exercise) avoidance of these painful activities will be the most common medical strategy to relieve pudendal neuralgia symptoms.

 Some patients who stop these activities may experience improvement without further intervention.
-However, the symptoms may return once activity resumes without addressing any structural problems.
+However, the symptoms may return once activity resumes without fixing any structural problems.

 A chiropractic, physical therapy, or manual therapy approach may suggest that you stop these activities temporarily until the structural problem is actually addressed.

-Botulinum toxin (Botox) injection – may be administered to patients with significant muscle spasm.
+Botulinum toxin (Botox) injection – may treat patients with significant muscle spasm.
 It aids in muscle relaxation and helps differentiate between pain caused by nerve injury or pain caused by muscle spasm and pudendal nerve injury.

 Pudendal block – or CT-guided injections of the nerve is typically used to diagnose pudendal nerve entrapment but it can also provide therapeutic benefits.
 A second and third injection can be performed to administer more steroid and anesthetic into the Alcock canal in patients who responded to the first injection.
 (The Alcock canal is a major passageway of the pudendal nerve.)